Fast Route to Thermalization: Abstract

 \section{Abstract}

 We present a control scheme for quantum systems coupled to a thermal bath.
-We demonstrate a state-to-state control between two Gibbs states.
-This scheme can be utilized to accelerate thermalization and to cool the open system.
-Starting from a microscopic description we derive the reduced system dynamics, leading to a non-adiabatic master equation.
+We demonstrate state-to-state control between two Gibbs states.
+This scheme can be used to accelerate thermalization and cool the open system.
+Starting from a microscopic description, we derive the reduced system dynamics, leading to a non-adiabatic master equation.
 The equation contains non-trivial effects due to the non-adiabatic driving and bath interaction.
 These special features enable controlling the open system and accelerating the entropy changes.
-For a two-level system model, we obtain a general solution and introduce a reverse engineering scheme for control.
-The control problem is analyzed in the context of the theory of quantum control and the accompanied thermodynamic cost.
+For a two-level system model, we obtain a general solution and introduce a reverse-engineering scheme for control.
+The control problem is analyzed in the context of the theory of quantum control and the accompanying thermodynamic cost.